sonnguyen478/MLiFC_invoice_classifier/README.md

 5. Expansion of the project
 6. Reflections

+## 1. Content of the repo
+### TOC notebooks
+* Baseline Ortec: Jannes' original (updated via Slack)
+* Ortec_jannes_1G: ditto, with improvements
+* Ortec_enea_regex_dragon_1G: Enea's model, uses regular expressions to extract fields (IBAN only really)
+* Ortec_shaffy_1G: Shaffy's model, like Jannes', experiments with hyper parameters

+* invoices_generate_todisk: generates invoices/taregts/truths and saves them to disk
+* invoices_from_disk_sample_code: shows how to use the generated invoices in your extractor notebooks
+* ortec.py: library used by invoices_from_disk_sample_code; loads batches of invoices

+* IBAN_generation: generates IBANs and has multiple ways to introduce noise into strings, for training purposes
+* IBAN_stacker: model for IBANs only, stacks multiple outputs to create one good prediction

+### Model maturity
+1G: model generates invoices on the fly, using create_invoice()
+2G: same, but saves output to disk for future stackers to pick up. output must include ground truth in string format
+G2: similar, but confused; takes input from disk, but does not save to disk
+3G: best of all; reads and writes disk stored invoices, targets and ground truths

-## 2. Description of our processing pipeline
+## 2. What we have done
+### Aim of the project and approach
+Aim: to provide a proof of concept (working prototype) that is capable of extracting five specific strings from invoices.

+Approach: Working from the baseline provided by Jannes, we build around it.
+Also we attempt to enrich the generated example invoices.
+The heart of the project will be a stacker algo that can take up to four different (intermediate) results from one to four different extractor models.

+### Random details
+* model "RegExDragon" is a traditional algorithm based on regular expressions.
+It only extracts IBAN successfully.
+* all extractor models need to take input and produce outputs that are consistent in format and content.
+  * This proves to be a challenge in itself.
+Jannes' notebook produces examples on the fly.
+We must find a way and a format to store the generated examples on disk and a way to share the uniquely identified invoices among team members.
+Each individual invoice must be accompanied by its "truth values" for training/testing.
+* the stacker algo takes in 1 or more sets of strings (identified by the invoice's uuid) and spits out a corrected set of similar strings.
+It aims to select the strongest inputs or strongest parts of strings and recombine these into better strings.
+ * for instance: two models predict the KvK number to be: 12345678 and I2345678 repectively.
+The first is correct and the stacker should learn to select that one as its output.
+In order to train the stacker, it needs the truth for the KvK number as a target.
+ * different example: two models predict the IBAN to be: NL12 AB#D 3456 7890 12 and NL12 #BCD 3456 7890 12 respectively.
+Both are mutated by noise, but the correct IBAN can be extracted by a model that learns to separate the signal from the noise.
+Call it error correction, if you like....

+## 3. What we would like to happen..

 We first defined a data generator that generates 47000 different invoices from 21 different templates.
 This data is then saved to a disk to be used by the different models.
 Next we would like to create 4 models which read in the different invoices and return an output of 5 strings which represent each of the five categories i.e. sender name, sender KVK, sender IBAN, invoice reference and the total amount due.
 The objective is for each model to use a different method to derive the 5 strings.
+At this time the models are:
+* baseline provided in the course
+* our own improvement on the baseline
+* a string extractor via regexes.
 After which we put these outputs in a NN which we call the Stacker.

 We want the Stacker model to do 2 things, first of we want the model to choose the best output out of the 4 models and secondly we want the model to learn which errors each model makes and correct these errors.
 By combining our models, we intend to create a voting system.
 Each model would output zero or more predictions, where zero would be the case where the classifier does not find a string in the invoice which matches our categories.
 The predictions are compiled and used as inputs into a neural netEwork.
 This neural network would then be able to identify if a classifier makes systematic errors, producing an improved overall result by weighting each prediction appropriately.
+A sci-fi model we still have not figured out how to build would be able to take different "imperfect" predictions, separate signsal from noise and produce the correct prediction.

 ## 4. Data generation when "real" data is not available
 One of the challenges in this project was to improve on the training data.